Unfinished Barn Door

 In general, hardwood is dark in color, dense, and heavy.
 This means it lasts longer and is sturdier when used in your home, as well as usually being more expensive!

-Many hardwoods are also naturally weather resistant even when untreated, especially if the tree the wood is from grows locally in your region.
+Many hardwoods are naturally resistant to weather, even without treatment.
+This is especially true if the tree grows locally in your area.

 There are many types of hardwoods that are commonly used to manufacture doors.
 However, here are a few of the most popular:

 • Walnut: Walnut is a dark wood, with a rich brown color and purple undertones.
-This luxurious wood is extremely hard, and maintains its shape well, making it a popular option for decorative patterned doors.
-It should be noted that care should be taken when placing your walnut doors, as lots of sunlight can fade these doors if they are not regularly maintained.
+This luxurious wood is very hard and keeps its shape well.
+This makes it a popular choice for decorative doors.
+Be careful when placing your walnut doors.
+Too much sunlight can fade them if they are not maintained regularly.

-• Mahogany: Mahogany is another gorgeous dark wood, reddish brown in color, that adds an air of old-fashioned sophistication to any space!
-In addition to their regal looks, mahogany doors are very weather-resistant and sturdy – making them a great option for exterior doors.
+• Mahogany: Mahogany is a beautiful dark wood with a reddish-brown color.
+It brings a classic elegance to any space!
+Besides its stunning appearance, mahogany doors are also very weather-resistant and strong.
+This makes them a great choice for outside doors.
 While they also react to sunlight, the wood darkens over time – a feature that many find desirable

 • Merbau: Merbau wood is a unique timber option as it possesses natural oils sometimes called tannins.
 These oils keep the wood spring and moist, preventing cracking and splitting with age, as well as making it very weather resistant.
 However, the color of the wood may bleed when wet!

 • Cherry: Cherry is a bright and attractive type of wood, with red and/or pink undertones.
-It’s a great option to cheer up any room, as well as being durable and only having minor reactions to direct sunlight (either fading or darling over long periods).
+It’s a great way to brighten up any room.
+It is also durable and has only minor reactions to direct sunlight.
+This means it may fade or darken over time.

 Softwoods